hyperledger/fabric/docs/source/fabric_model.rst

 - Prior to appending a block, a versioning check is performed to ensure that states for assets that were read have not changed since chaincode execution time
 - There is immutability once a transaction is validated and committed
 - A channel's ledger contains a configuration block defining policies, access control lists, and other pertinent information
-- Channel's contain :ref:`MSP` instances allowing for crypto materials to be derived from different certificate authorities
+- Channels contain :ref:`MSP` instances allowing for crypto materials to be derived from different certificate authorities

 See the :doc:`ledger` topic for a deeper dive on the databases, storage structure, and "query-ability."